Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 [Untitled](https://www.notion.so/075ad6dd99ac48698625d7b56ca67bef)

 While we have now eliminated the first two issues, we now have multiple entries in one field, separated by commas.
-This isn't good either, as its another example of denormalization.
-There is no "array" data type in a relational database, so each field must contain only one data point.
+This isn’t good either, as its another example of denormalization.
+There is no “array” data type in a relational database, so each field must contain only one data point.

 [Untitled](https://www.notion.so/375a15b0cb3f444a8698cd6cb3a08fe0)

-Now we've solved the multiple fields issue, but we created repeating data (the farm field), which is also an example of denormalization.
+Now we’ve solved the multiple fields issue, but we created repeating data (the farm field), which is also an example of denormalization.
 As well, we can see that if we were tracking additional ranch information (such as annual revenue), that field is only vaguely related to the animal information.

 **When these issues begin arising in your schema design, it means that you should separate information into two or more tables.**